 1. 5-Minute Memory Refresher Modules

 Compliance documents are often developed by legal teams, so they are full of clauses, sub-clauses, ifs, ands, or buts.
 This means compliance online training can often contain voluminous documents and a million different scenarios.
 It’s important for your team to spot and deal with loopholes.
 But they don’t have to do it all at once unless they’re lawyers.
 For the rest of your team, summarize the general compliance principles, breaking them down into consumable chunks.
 Rather than an endless droning lesson, use separate 5-minute sessions.
 Let them finish one at a time rather than squeezing everything into one seating.
-A quick video or interactive game works well.
+A quick video, interactive game, or spaced eLearning works well.
 Include an independent index for more complex matters.
 They can refer to the appendix whenever they need to.

 2. Real-World Examples, Minus The Fear Factor

 Contextual training is the most effective kind.
 While the typical approach is to follow the FUD (Fear, Doubt, Uncertainty), it’s not always best.
 You might shock your employees into compliance, but worst-case scenarios rarely play out.
 Besides, they may be so focused on avoiding a million-dollar fine that they overlook a typical five-dollar-fine scenario.
 For instance, you could terrify employees with the prospect of a jail term for accepting a thousand-dollar bribe.
 So, they’ll never accept cash, they know better.
 But they might agree to reservations in that fancy French restaurant, which is just as bad.
 Use realistic branching scenarios to show your team typical iterations and consequences of non-compliance.
 Apply context and keep it real.